UWrc/UWrc.github.io/docs/glossary.md

 <a name="Containers" /> <br /><br /><br />

 [**Containers**](#port_forwarding): Containers are lightweight, isolated software environments that encapsulate an application, along with its dependencies and runtime settings.
 Containers are useful because they provide a consistent and reproducible way to package, distribute, and run software across different computing environments.

+<a name="docker" /> <br /><br /><br />

+[**Docker**](#docker): Docker is a platform that allows you to develop, deploy, and run applications within isolated containers.
+Docker simplifies the process of creating, distributing, and managing software applications, making it easier to achieve consistent and reproducible deployments.
+It abstracts away the underlying infrastructure, allowing developers to focus on building and shipping software without worrying about compatibility issues or system-specific configurations.

 <a name="gpu" /> <br /><br /><br />